Multiple Physics Pretraining for Physical Surrogate Models: Experiments

 \section{Experiments}

-We design our experiments to probe three vital questions about the utility of MPP: \begin{enumerate} \item Can large transformer models learn the dynamics of multiple physical systems simultaneously? \item Does MPP provide a finetuning advantage over existing spatiotemporal foundation models for new autoregressive prediction tasks? \item Are these learned representations useful for more than the autoregressive next-frame prediction task? \end{enumerate} \paragraph{Data} We use the full collection of two-dimensional time-dependent simulations from PDEBench \citep{PDEBench2022} as our primary source for diverse pretraining data.
-This includes systems governed by four unique nonlinear PDEs at a variety of state variables available, resolutions, initial conditions, boundary conditions, and simulation parameters.
-The specific PDEs are the compressible and incompressible Navier-Stokes equations, the shallow-water equations, and a 2D Diffusion-Reaction equation.
+We design our experiments to probe three vital questions about the utility of MPP: \begin{enumerate} \item Can large transformer models learn the dynamics of multiple physical systems simultaneously? \item Does pretraining lead to improved accuracy on previously unseen physics? \item Does MPP provide a finetuning advantage over existing spatiotemporal foundation models? \end{enumerate}

+\textbf{Data.} We use the full collection of two-dimensional time-dependent simulations from PDEBench \citep{PDEBench2022} as our primary source for diverse pretraining data.
+This includes systems governed by four unique nonlinear PDEs defined over a variety of state variables, resolutions, initial conditions, boundary conditions, and simulation parameters.
+The specific PDEs are the compressible and incompressible Navier-Stokes equations (CNS/INS), the shallow-water equations (SWE), and a 2D Diffusion-Reaction equation (DiffRe2D).
 Full details on the data used can be found in Appendix \ref{app:pdebench_data}.

-\paragraph{Training settings} $T^S$ is fixed at 16 for all experiments as our VideoMAE comparison in Section \ref{sec:transfer} was unable to scale to larger sizes without gradient checkpointing.
+\textbf{Training settings.} $T_S$ is fixed at 16 for all experiments as our VideoMAE comparison in Section \ref{sec:transfer} was unable to scale to larger sizes without gradient checkpointing.
 Autoregressive training is performed only one step ahead---no longer rollouts, noise corruption, or post-processing are included for stability.
 Training from scratch and MPP pretraining are always performed on the AViT architecture described in section \ref{sec:axial}.
 Full training details including data splits, optimization details, and hardware are documented in Appendix \ref{app:exp_details}.